Showing posts with label guided. Show all posts

 Smith Chapel C.M.E Church

-On this site in 1871 former slaves constructed one of the first churches and schools for African Americans in Moulton.
+In 1871, former slaves constructed one of the first churches and schools for African Americans in Moulton on this site.
 The Colored Methodist purchased most of the materials used for the building.
-Mr. and Mrs. Isaac Nabors Owen gave land for the Colored Baptist and Colored Methodist Church and School Moulton.
+Mr. and Mrs. Isaac Nabors Owen gave land for the Colored Baptist and Colored Methodist Church and School in Moulton.
 The congregations worshipped together until 1874.
-The church is named in honor of Rev. Andrew Smith, a former pastor.
+The church is named after Rev. Andrew Smith, a former pastor.

 Our next stop was a guided tour of Smith Chapel led by Caroline Fletcher.

-At the Moulton Cemetery Cindy Praetor, Alicia Carpenter, and Beth Garner (who were dressed in the period) gave a talk about the tombstone they were standing next to)
+At the Moulton Cemetery, Cindy Praetor, Alicia Carpenter, and Beth Garner (who were dressed in the period) gave a talk about the tombstone they were standing next to.

 Mollie, James & Lucy Downing

-Elaine Jackson led us on a tour of the Hot Spot.
+Elaine Jackson led us on a tour of the Hot Spot

-the Hot Spot
+The Hot Spot

 c.1945